 Other Types of Education in the Curriculum:

-Examples: Stress Management, Character Development, Healthy Schools initiative, Michelle Obama introduced the Let’s Move program.
+Examples: Stress Management, Character Education/Development, Healthy Schools initiative, Michelle Obama introduced the Let’s Move program.
 Tap into these with kids yoga.
 Please share any grants you know of in the comments!

 Lunch-Time or After School Classes: